Last Updated on 2nd August 2021 by Ajmer Singh

 Types of hosting and their differences

-The major difference between shared hosting and cloud hosting that the former serves multiple sites from a single physical server while the former serves from a different server.
+The major difference between shared hosting and cloud hosting is that the former serves multiple sites from a single physical server while the former serves from a different server.

 Cloud hosting is more expensive compared to shared hosting.